riyaadazad/html-tricks/_posts/2019-02-10-how-to-create-your-own-site-for-free.md

 5. Click "2 branches" (in between "X commits" and "0 releases" and then click the trash icon on any row that says "master"
 6. Wait a couple minutes, then navigate to your site (if you've been following these directions, your site should be at "your-github-username.github.io/your-repository-name"

 And there you have it folks, your very own Jekyll site, online!
-You deserve to pat yourself on the back.
+You deserve to pat yourself on the back. :smiley"

 ## /proz/ written or spoken language in its ordinary form, without metrical structure...